-Class 6: February 22, 2018

-Business Development and Marketing - Architect /Marketing/Branding With LeAnn Shelton, Director of Legal and Business Affairs, Rockwell Group and Susan Strauss, Consultant and formerly Associate Partner, Ennead Architects

-LeAnn Shelton and Susan Strauss shall lead the discussion of how a firm structures, markets, protects and vets its potential clients and creates a brand.
+Class 5: February 20, 2020 Business Development and Marketing/Branding With LeAnn Shelton, Director of Legal and Business Affairs, Rockwell Group and Susan Strauss, Consultant and formerly Associate Partner, Ennead Architects -3- LeAnn Shelton and Susan Strauss shall lead the discussion of how a firm structures, markets, protects and vets its potential clients and creates a brand.
 LeAnn Shelton holds a M.Arch from Columbia GSAPP and a law degree from Columbia Law School.
 Prior to joining Rockwell Group she was an Associate Partner at Davis Brody Bond, and Ehrenkrantz Eckstut and Kuhn/now Perkins and Will.
 Susan Strauss holds a Master of Philosophy and Master of Arts, Columbia University Graduate School of Arts and Sciences.
 Prior to starting her own consulting firm she was Director of Marketing, Business Development and Communications at Ennead Architects.
 A tour for students of Rockwell's studio can also be arranged.
+Class 6: February 27, 2020 Design and Construction Process: 555 W 22 Street With Rosa Maria Colina, Vice President, Design and Construction, Related Companies and the design and construction team for a new residential building in Chelsea.